Wimbledon 2026 pages

 Storylines

-• De Minaur, the No. 6 seed and a 2024 Wimbledon quarter-finalist, has yet to drop a set.
+• De Minaur, the No. 5 seed and a 2024 Wimbledon quarter-finalist, dropped just the one set.

 • Svajda reached the third round the hard way, surviving a near-three-hour five-setter.